There’s no “off site” exception to Fifth Amendment’s takings clause

 St. Johns River Water Management District v.
 Koontz

-Contact: Paul J. Beard II and Brian T. Hodges
+Contact: Brian T. Hodges

 Status: Victory!
 The U.S. Supreme Court issued a favorable decision on Jun.
 25, 2013, holding that the government's demand for property from a land use permit must satisfy the Nolan and Dolan requirements even when it denies the permit.